jaidevchattre/jaidevchattre-springboot_spring_data_rest/ReadMe.txt

 Spring Data Rest
 no REST Controller required
 no DAO required
-added spring-data-rest starter dependemcy and all endpoints are provided by spring APIS are HATEOAS compliant
+added spring-data-rest starter dependency and all endpoints are provided by spring APIS are HATEOAS compliant

 Required for SPRING DATA REST to work